IfTheHueFits/ifthehuefits.github.io/_posts/20-09-21-is-this-thing-on?.md

 layout: post
 author: jill
 head_img: /assets/images/apples.jpg
+heading: Is this thing on?
 ---

-# Is this thing on?

 Well hey there, thanks for dropping in, and welcome to the inaugural post on Toil & Stubble!
 I'm Ollie the blog's creator and I hope this site can act a a repository not only for my own ideas and projects but hopefully as inspiration and guidance for yours.
 I hold not illusions of being a professional painter, but I like to think I can get together a decent enough model that it might be worth sharing with other people and talk about how I did it - in a similar vibe to the great people at Tale of Painters.